The Powerful Link Between Music and Memory: What the Science Shows

 But because golf is a low-impact sport, you’ll be less likely to be injured while playing.
 Golf is also easier on your joints than many other sports.

-7. Provides an Activity the Entire Family Can Enjoy
+7. The Entire Family Can Enjoy a Round of Golf

 Golf coaches say five is a great age to teach kids to golf, but kids as young as two can learn the basics.
 That’s the beauty of a sport like golf.
 You’re never too young (or old) to learn.

-The impact of COVID-19 has made some of us more accustomed to staying indoors.
-Golf is a great and healthy excuse to get out of the house and stay active in the fresh air.
+The long-term impact of COVID-19 made some of us more accustomed to staying indoors.
+Golf is a healthy reason to get out of the house and stay active in the fresh air.

 - Fight seasonal depression